Agonizing subway ride lands New York woman Worst Commute award

 Train delays more than tripled from 2012 to 2017 and subway speeds are now slower than they were in 1950, it said.

-Tang said Jan.
+Tang said the Jan.
 20 incident stands out as a personal worst in a lifetime of subway riding: “Even in the ‘70s when I almost got mugged on the subway, I never had such as horrible experience on the train.”
-(Reporting by Barbara Goldberg; Editing by Scott Malone)